Catholic Campus Ministry @ Richmond

-Visiting priests preside at Mass on Sundays at 5 p.m. in Cannon Memorial Chapel during the academic year.
+Priests from nearby St. Bridget Church preside at Mass on Sundays at 5 p.m. in Cannon Memorial Chapel during the academic year.
 Students direct the music and serve as lectors, ushers and Extraordinary Ministers of Holy Communion.
-The Sacrament of Reconcilation is generally available before and after Mass.
+The Sacrament of Reconciliation is generally available before and after Mass.

 Cookouts and shared meals after Mass help to bring the community closer.

 Catholic Campus Ministry offers Bible study and a meal Wednesdays at 5:30 p.m. in the Wilton Center.
 We use the Lectio Divinia method, which is an ancient tradition of holy reading of the Bible and a great way to grow deeper in your faith.